CarstenChen92/CarstenChen92.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2nd-year PhD in Johns Hopkins University, Department of Applied Mathematics and Statistics.
-Before coming to JHU, I finished my undergraduate study in Renmin University of China, School of Mathematics.
-I am currently interested in experimental design of inverse problem.
+I am a second-year Ph.D. student in the Department of Applied Mathematics and Statistics at Johns Hopkins University, advised by Dr. Fadil Santosa.
+Prior to joining Johns Hopkins, I completed my undergraduate studies in the School of Mathematics at Renmin University of China.
+My current research interests include homogenization problems for PDEs, inverse problems for PDEs, and experimental design.